 Skip to main content

 These docs are designed to be easily consumable by LLMs.
 Each page has a button that lets you copy the page as Markdown or paste directly into ChatGPT or Claude.
 We follow the llms.txt standard.
-There are both an llms.txt and llms-full.txt available: We also provide a starter prompt to paste into a coding assistant to quickly get started building with Honcho.
+There are both an llms.txt and llms-full.txt available:

 Universal Starter Prompt